 Investigators discovered that in 1982, Hernandez had admitted in an open church confessional that he had killed a young boy.
 His family knew about this and had begun discussing it again when the saw news of the excavation.
 Police interrogated Hernandez, and he confessed that he had lured Etan into the bodega and strangled him.
 He then put his body in a box and left it outside in a trash pile a couple of blocks away.

 Hernandez’s 2015 case ended in a mistrial because one juror was not convinced he was guilty.
-Like the defense had argued, that juror was concerned Ramos was mentally ill and that police may have coerced him into a false confession.
-At his next trial in 2017, Ramos was found guilty and sentenced to 25 years to life in federal prison.
+Like the defense had argued, that juror was concerned Hernandez was mentally ill and that police may have coerced him into a false confession.
+At his next trial in 2017, Hernandez was found guilty and sentenced to 25 years to life in federal prison.